Local History and Memories

 And then a few years later, another would cause damage to a “then” manufacturing operation, just off of highway 150, also in Boiling Springs.
 This is the large building that now faces White’s Automotive.

-For me: I was in the 5th grade at Polkville Elementary School, playing in the ball field at recess.
+For me: I was in the 5th grade at Polkville Elementary School, on the baseball field during recess, near the baseball backstop.

-A horse-drawn carriage would then carry the casket (called a caisson) to Arlington Memorial Cemetery….the final resting place of the president.
+Since this event occurred on a Friday, my family watched a black and white television almost continually during the weekend.
+The funeral was on Monday, November 25th.
+A horse-drawn carriage would then carry the casket (called a caisson) to Arlington Memorial Cemetery….the final resting place of President Kennedy.

-November 1965, and my oldest brother Richard, took me, my brother Phillip, and Charles Hicks (Richards brother-in-law) to the drive-in to see a Nascar movie, titled “Red Line 7000.”
+November 1965, and my oldest brother Richard took me, my brother Phillip, and Charles Hicks to the drive-in to see a Nascar movie, titled “Red Line 7000.”
+I was 12 years old at the time, Phillip was 16, and Charlie was 17.

-If you look at the photo below, the plane crashed just beside the tree line, on the edge of the field.
-Maybe just to the right of the largest tree and behind the two outermost fence posts.
+If you look at the crash site photo (as following) the plane crashed just beside the tree line at the edge of the field, and just to the right of the largest tree and behind the two outermost fence posts.

 My witnessing of another plane crash:

 I was about six or seven years old?
 My daddy took me for a BBQ sandwich in Shelby.
-The location was in the curve going north on highway 18, just beyond the hospital.
+The location was in the curve going north on Grover Street, just beyond the Shelby Hospital.
+The “All-Day” BBQ restaurant had a circle “gravel drive” with curb service.
+It was a favorite hangout for teenagers at that time.
+A few years later the restaurant would move to 74 bypass.

-When looking across the road from “now” Bernhardt Furniture, the plane was vertical in the yard, between the two houses.
-The year was either 1959 or 1960.
-So I would have been in the first or second grade.
+When looking across the road from the building formerly Bernhardt Furniture, the plane was vertical in the yard, between the two houses.
+The year was either 1959 or 1960, and I would have been in either the first or second grade.

 A man fell out of an airplane!